List of The Young and the Restless characters introduced in 2010: Sofia Dupre

 Sofia Dupre first appeared on July 20, 2010, portrayed by actress Julia Pace Mitchell.
 Sofia was Mitchell's first major role.

 When the character arrived, she was described as "the feisty former right-hand woman to billionaire Tucker McCall and fiancée of Malcolm Winters.
 She is also introduced as a "Savvy business woman" and a generally "no-nonsense person" During an interview, Mitchell said she was a big fan of the show.
 Of her character, Mitchell that "she's actually been changing just in the seven months that she's been on the air.
 I hate to use the word "bossy," but I definitely think that she's bossy.
 She's a big boss."
 Mitchell said that Sofia runs things in her "relationship and in her business life".
 In September 2012, it was announced that Mitchell had been taken off her contract and bumped to a recurring status; however, she was not seen again after October 9, 2012.
+She returned in 2019.

 Sofia arrives in Genoa City working on business for Tucker McCall.
 Sofia meets with Katherine Chancellor and Neil Winters in Tucker's place.
 The meeting leads to a confrontation between Sofia and Neil.
 Later, Sofia is revealed to be the fiancée of Neil's brother, Malcolm Winters.
 Neil is unhappy about this, which causes friction between him, Sofia, and Malcolm.
 Despite tensions there, Sofia has positive relations with the rest of the Winters family.
 She became aware of, and involved with, the problem Cane Ashby had been having with the men from Australia.
 While furious with him at first, she later decides to help him.
 Tucker finds out about her and Cane's cover up of some bad reports supposedly done by a new contractor named Blake that Cane claimed had a good reputation in business.
 In reality, Blake is one of the Australian men after Cane, and has been blackmailing him the whole time.
 This turns ugly and Tucker fires both Cane and Sofia.
 Malcolm is furious that Sofia did not tell him any of this, since Cane is married to his legal niece, and biological daughter, Lily.
 He breaks their engagement, within a few weeks of their scheduled Valentine's Day wedding.
 Shortly thereafter, Cane is murdered.
 The entire Barber/Winters family comes together to support Lily and her twin babies with Cane, Charlie and Matilda.
 Impressed with how Sofia has taken great pains to support Lily, and with Sofia estranged from Malcolm, Neil allows his deep-seated attraction to Sofia to surface.
 The two have sex, just before Malcolm decides to repair his fractured relationship with Sofia.